 What makes a good story?
 Understanding the key elements of a great story and what satisfies readers regardless of finer details (such as genre) will help you write a more successful book.
 We’re satisfied when stories achieve certain effects, such as moving us, inspiring us to wonder.
 With the advent of self-publishing there are now more books than ever on the market.
 So how do you make a story good so it is more successful?

-1. Make the dramatic content of your story strong
+1. Give your story strong dramatic content

 ‘Man has bacon and eggs for breakfast’ is not a story idea that is going to have readers clawing for a copy of your book.
 It also is highly unlikely this would sustain an entire novel.